Watch Our Video

 A Committed Advocate for Clients With Serious Legal Concerns

 Mr. DeGelleke is an experienced litigator.
 He has attained the AV Preeminent* peer review rating, teaches trial advocacy at Harvard Law School, and is a former chair of the state Clients' Security Board.
-He offers skilled and experienced counsel to clients in the following areas:

 Why You Need an Experienced Trial Attorney on Your Side